strategic plan

 Strategic Goal #4: Foster Healing and Resiliency

-Strategic Goal #4: To foster healing and resiliency by acknowledging historical, generational and individual trauma, and identifying and connecting people to trauma-informed and culturally competent services.
+Strategic Goal #4: To foster healing and resiliency by acknowledging historical, generational and individual trauma.

 How we plan to achieve:

-1. Address the intersections of trauma with culture, history, race, gender, location and language.
-Acknowledge the compounding impact of structural inequity and are responsive to the unique needs of diverse communities.
+1. Address the intersections of trauma and community health.
+Acknowledge the compounding impact of trauma and be responsive to the needs of the communities we serve.

 2. Conduct an organizational trauma-informed assessment.